 So, looking for ideas?
-No worries, we have got you covered.
+No worries, we got you covered.

 Motivate your female employees to take proper care of themselves by offering them resources revolving around women’s health.
-These resources will further make them aware of dealing with the many women's health issues.
+These resources will further make them aware of how to deal with the many women's health issues.

 Engage your female staff in healthy physical activities every once in a while.
-Also, to make it enjoyable, ask them to click pictures of the same and post on social media with apt hashtags, thereby encouraging women worldwide.
+Also, make it enjoyable by asking them to click pictures of the same and post on social media with apt hashtags, thereby motivating women worldwide.

 As an employer, one of the sweetest gestures you can make for your women employees is by booking appointments for health exams.
-This would keep their health in check along with the notion that you care thus earning yourself some employee loyalty.
+This would keep their health in check along with the notion that you care, thus earning yourself employee loyalty.

 4. Smoking Cessation Programs

 Cigarettes are often called women's worst enemy.
 As per research, every year, around 200,000 women die of health issues concerning smoking.
-To women, it messes up with the entire reproductive system on a wrong scale.
+It messes up with the entire reproductive system of women on a wrong scale.
 So, they deserve to know and be aware of the same.
-And you being an employer should carry out smoking cessation programs in the workplace to address the issue.
+To address this issue, you should carry out smoking cessation programs in the workplace.

 5. Women’s Health Issue Facts

-Make it a routine every day to send health-related facts to your female employees for keeping them interested and curious to know more.
+Make it a routine to send health-related facts to your female employees to keep them interested and curious to know more.
 This way, there will be constant reminders for them to make their health a priority.

-So, let’s not allow women’s health conditions at work to be dismissed as a non-issue anymore.
+So, let’s not allow women’s health conditions be dismissed as a non-issue anymore.

 Vantage Fit - A complete AI-Powered Solution for seamless implementation of your Corporate Wellness Program to nurture a healthy and engaged workforce